Katteneha/SeleniumCsharp/README.md

 Reset the password of the created account.

 ## Implementation
-The Hybrid driven (90 % of Modular driven framework) is designed with Methods below
+The Hybrid-driven framework, which incorporates 90% of the Modular-driven framework principles, is designed to support methods such as

 Test Case 1: Register class